Hope Cottage – A Bricklayer’s Pride in Temuka

 Raine and Horne logo marks the spot on the map of the house in Temuka.

 By the late 1870s George had set himself up in Temuka as a bricklayer, slater and plasterer.
-It is almost certain he built the cottage himself.
-You can see a tradesman’s pride in the brickwork and the plastered detailing, especially the little touches that were not strictly necessary but offered a quiet flourish.
+Looking through the heritage archives and newspaper clippings it looks like George built the cottage himself.
+And when you study the photos of hope cottage, you can see a tradesman’s pride in the brickwork and the plastered detailing, especially the little touches that were not necessary but offer a pop of design.
 The quoins at the corners.
 The decorative panel tucked into the gable.
 The chimneys.
-Even the layout, with its double-L footprint, feels like someone trying to lift a humble working cottage into something a little more refined.
+Even the layout, with its original double-L footprint, feels like someone trying to lift a humble working cottage into something they took pride in and felt special.
+To last all these years, really shows how well the cottage was constructed too.

 George Lynch Temuka Leader Volume I Issue 68 10 August 1878 Page 1 znewspapersTEML18780810222